shenqihui/karma-json-all-reporter/README.md

     reporters: ['progress', 'json-all'],

     // the default configuration
-    json-allReporter: {
+    jsonAllReporter: {
-      outputDir: '', // results will be saved as $outputDir/$browserName.xml
+      outputDir: '', // results will be saved as json-all-results.json
-    }
+    },

+    plugins: [
+      'karma-json-all-reporter'
+    ]
   });
 };
 ```